developwithpassion/vrundler/README.md

 ##Description

-vrundler is a simple tool for managing your vim plugins using ruby.
+vrundler is a simple tool I use for managing vim plugins.
+Not meant to be a vundle competitor, had some downtime one day and decided to refactor one of the old scripts I was using to do vim plugin management.
+I use pathogen for plugin resolution, so this caters well to supporting it.
+Just putting the code up here for anyone to look at/use.

 ##Installation